 EFRAG supports the proposals in the ED as they clarify the existing classification principles in IAS 1 by removing inconsistencies in the terms used and are likely to result in greater consistency in applying the principles in IAS 1.
-However, to avoid further diversity in practice, EFRAG recommends that the IASB provides additional guidance in situations when a right to defer settlement is subject to conditions that are assessed after the reporting period and when the timing of a liability is uncertain.
+However, to avoid further diversity in practice, EFRAG recommends that additional guidance is provided in situations when a right to defer settlement is subject to conditions that are assessed after the reporting period.